Add

 Webflow blog examples

-Operating in a very competitive market (finance), we could not be satisfied with a classic CMS architecture with little page depth.
+Operating in a highly competitive market (finance), we couldn't settle for a standard CMS architecture with little page depth.

-In order to reinforce the semantic cocoons around the most relevant and competitive business keywords, we have built an adapted CMS architecture (cf: screen).
+To strengthen semantic clusters around the most relevant and competitive business keywords, we built a tailored CMS architecture (see screenshot).

-• Particular attention to detail on mobile to have a perfect reading experience
+• Special attention to mobile details for a smooth, polished reading experience

-• Custom HTML elements to boost articles (CTA banner, table, callout...)
+• Custom HTML elements to make articles more dynamic (CTA banner, table, callout, etc.)

-• All SXO best practices (summary, progress bar, social sharing, and many others...)
+• All the SXO best practices (table of contents, progress bar, social sharing, and much more...)

-It is certainly one of the most important blogs existing on Webflow!
+This is probably one of the most substantial blogs on Webflow!

 • Academy